Jackknife1/riotapi-mysql/README.md

 **Description**

-This project provides 2 files:
+This project provides 3 files:

   - [riot_api_data](riot_api_data.py) Python script to fetch data from the Riot Games Developer API, formats data and stores them into final_list

+  - [mysql tutorial](mysql.tutorial.py) Tutorial how to connect to mysql server, create database, table and collumns

   - [data_to_sql](data_to_sql.py) Python script that inserts data to mysql database